Skip header and navigation

 Scope and Content

-Item is an audiocassette tape containing an interview with Alex Black about his life from crofter to a modern farmer.
-Interviewer is Stan Henry.
+Item is an audiocassette tape containing an interview with Frank Anderson about early education and early agriculture.
+Interviewer is Blair Loree.

 Notes

-History/bio information from the records and Black's obituary.
-Transcript by Rhys Fletcher (2023).
+History/bio information from the records and Anderson's obituary.
 Description by Christy Henry.

 Language Note